Stake2/NeverEnding_Legacy/Mods/README.md

 ```
 The "data.js" text inside the list of mods is the game content that is loaded.<br>
 In the mods folder, there is a file called [Mods to copy.txt](https://github.com/Stake2/NeverEnding_Legacy/blob/main/Mods/Mods%20to%20copy.txt), which is a list of mods that do not interfere too much in the game performance, the file will help you install the mods.<br>
-Every mod dictionary contains a "Replaces data.js" key, its default value is False, but for overhaul mods, it is True.<br>
+Every mod dictionary contains a "Replaces data.js" key, its default value is False, but for some overhaul mods, it is True.<br>
-That is because overhaul mods change the game a lot, and you need to remove the "data.js" line and add the mod, such as the [Magix](https://github.com/Stake2/NeverEnding_Legacy/tree/main/Mods/PelletsstarPL/Magix/) and [Homosapient Legacy](https://github.com/Stake2/NeverEnding_Legacy/tree/main/Mods/Chenxing61/Homosapient%20Legacy/) mods.
+That is because some overhaul mods change the game a lot, and you need to remove the "data.js" line and add the mod links, such as the [Magix](https://github.com/Stake2/NeverEnding_Legacy/tree/main/Mods/PelletsstarPL/Magix/) and [Homosapient Legacy](https://github.com/Stake2/NeverEnding_Legacy/tree/main/Mods/Chenxing61/Homosapient%20Legacy/) mods.

 The original list of mods in the game is this one:
 ```
 data.js
 ```

-With some mods, you can make it look like this:
+With some mods, you can make it look like this (every line being a mod):
 ```
 data.js
 https://orteil.dashnet.org/legacy/mod.js